 Learning to Give Issue Area Toolkits include background on the issue, community connections, lessons and activities, project ideas, and planning guides.
 Check out the Embracing Neuro and Physical Disability toolkit.

-Learning to Give Simple Safe Service guides provide directions for generous actions that encourage youth voice and promote the common good.
+Learning to Give Service Sparks guides provide directions for generous actions that encourage youth voice and promote the common good.
 Young people can interview a person with a visual impairment and tell their story to raise awareness of their abilities and strengths.

 Learning to Give Literature guides combine selected literature with thought-provoking discussions and activities that teach about giving and civic engagement.
 Read aloud a picture book to a younger child or a retirement home buddy and talk about the community themes.
 The picture book Anna and Natalie is about a girl who is blind and her classmates and service dog.
 This story, with a surprising twist at the ending teaches the power of believing in your own talents and respecting the variety of ways people can be differently abled.